Battling addiction and ready for treatment?

 - A 2016 study done in the UK found that women were more likely to suffer from a social media addiction than men

-- 27% of children that spend three or more hours a day on social media suffer from poor mental health
+- 27% of children who spend three or more hours a day on social media suffer from poor mental health

 - 55% of drivers report checking their social media while driving

 Who’s at Risk of Becoming Addicted to Social Media?